 Katherine is returning to Hungry Wolf VYT after writing the 5 Star production ‘Goodbye Rosetta’.

-In the meantime take a look at the promo from last years 5-star show, Goodbye Rosetta
+Take a look at the promo from 5-star show, Goodbye Rosetta